-Our unique focus on the teen and pre-teen customer is supported by our real estate strategy to locate stores in high-visibility locations.
+Our unique focus on the tween and teen customer is supported by our real estate strategy to locate stores in high-visibility locations.
 We seek to operate stores in high-visibility, high-traffic retail venues, which reinforce our brand message, heighten brand awareness and drive customer traffic.